Mark McGhee

 Mark Edward McGhee (born 25 May 1957) is a Scottish former professional football player and coach.
-A former forward, McGhee started his career at Greenock Morton in 1975 and had spells at clubs including Newcastle United, Aberdeen, Hamburg, Celtic, IK Brage and Reading.
+A forward, McGhee started his career at Morton in 1975 and had spells at Newcastle United, Aberdeen, Hamburg, Celtic, IK Brage and Reading.
 McGhee was part of the Aberdeen side which won the 1983 European Cup Winners' Cup and 1983 UEFA Super Cup, as well as three Scottish league titles.

-McGhee has since managed several clubs in both England and Scotland, including Reading, Millwall, Aberdeen and Brighton & Hove Albion.
+McGhee has since managed several clubs in England and Scotland, including Reading, Millwall, Aberdeen and Brighton & Hove Albion.

 Playing career

-Although born in Glasgow, McGhee was raised in Cumbernauld.
+Born in Glasgow, McGhee was raised in Cumbernauld.
 He began his professional career in 1975 at Morton, where he developed into a very promising centre forward.
 In December 1977 he moved to England, signing for Newcastle United.
 Despite an encouraging start at St James' Park, managerial changes at the club saw McGhee fall down the pecking order.
 McGhee returned north in March 1979 as Alex Ferguson's first major signing for Aberdeen.

 McGhee won the SFL Reserve Cup with the Dons in 1979.
-He made his debut for The Dons on 1 April 1979 against former club Morton.
-This would be the start of the most successful part of McGhee's playing career.
-He won his first major honour the following season when Aberdeen won the Scottish Premier Division, the first time in 15 years that a club outwith the Old Firm had finished Scottish Champions.
-At Aberdeen McGhee went on to win a further league title in 1984 as well as a hat-trick of successive Scottish Cup wins from 1982 to 1984.
-He was also part of the Aberdeen side that defeated Real Madrid 2-1 (aet.) in the final of the European Cup Winners' Cup in 1983, with his cross from the left setting up John Hewitt to score the winning goal.
+He made his debut for the Dons on 1 April 1979 against former club Morton.
+This was the start of the most successful part of McGhee's playing career.
+He won his first major honour the following season when Aberdeen won the Scottish Premier Division, the first time in 15 years that a club outwith the Old Firm had finished Scottish champions.
+At Aberdeen McGhee won a further league title in 1984 as well as three successive Scottish Cup wins from 1982 to 1984.
+He was part of the Aberdeen side that defeated Real Madrid 2-1 (aet.) in the final of the European Cup Winners' Cup in 1983, with his cross from the left setting up John Hewitt to score the winning goal.
 McGhee also won the European Super Cup the following season, with him scoring against Hamburg in the second leg at Pittodrie.
-During his time at Aberdeen, he also won the Scottish PFA Players' Player of the Year in 1982.
+During his time at Aberdeen, he won the Scottish PFA Players' Player of the Year in 1982.